epics-containers/epics-containers.github.io/docs/user/tutorials/setup_k8s.rst

 A context is a combination of a cluster, namespace, and user.
 It tells kubectl which cluster and namespace to use when communicating with the Kubernetes API.

-So here we will create a namespace for our first test beamline BEAMLINE TEST 01 or bl01t for short.
-We will also create a context for this namespace and set it as the default context.
+Here we will create a namespace for our first test beamline bl45p.
+We are using this name because it is the name of the first ever Kubernetes beamline at DLS.
+This just means I can use some of the following tutorials for both DLS and non-DLS users.

 From the workstation INSIDE the devcontainer execute the following:

 .. code-block:: bash

-    kubectl create namespace bl01t
+    kubectl create namespace bl45p
-    kubectl config set-context bl01t --namespace=bl01t --user=default --cluster=default
+    kubectl config set-context bl45p --namespace=bl45p --user=default --cluster=default
-    kubectl config use-context bl01t
+    kubectl config use-context bl45p

 Create a service account to run the IOCs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~